-The Swedish cellist Frans Helmerson began his musical training with Guido Vecchi in Göteborg before moving on to study with Giuseppe Selmi in Rome and William Pleeth in London.
-Sergiu Celibidache and Mstislav Rostropovich also played a very influential role in his artistic development.
-In 1971 he won one of the most famous music prizes for cellists, the Cassado Competition in Florence – the first of many other distinctions.
+Swedish cellist Frans Helmerson began his musical training with Guido Vecchi in Gothenburg before moving on to study with Giuseppe Selmi in Rome and William Pleeth in London.
+Sergiu Celibidache and his mentor Mstislav Rostropovich also played a very influential role in his artistic development.
+In 1971, he won the renowned Cassado Competition in Florence – the first of many distinctions.
 Tours have taken him to other countries in Europe as well as to Japan, Russia, South America, Australia, New Zealand and the USA.

 Frans Helmerson plays with many well-known orchestras and receives outstanding critical acclaim for his concerts and recordings.
 His recording of Dvořák’s Cello Concerto with Neeme Järvi and the Gothenburg Symphony Orchestra was acknowledged as the “best recording currently available on the market”.
 His recording of Shostakovich’s Cello Concerto No 1 is also highly praised.

 Frans Helmerson’s love of chamber music is another important driving force in his musical endeavours.
 He is a regular guest at the major European festivals, including the Verbier Festival, the Pablo Casals Festival in Prades and the Ravinia Festival, and spent many years as the artistic director of the Umea-Korsholm International Chamber Music Festival.
 In 2002 he founded the Michelangelo String Quartet with Mihaela Martin, Stephan Picard and Nobuko Imai, who were later joined by violinist Daniel Austrich in 2012.